alvarorezende/TaskManagement/README.md

 # TaskManagement
-API for task management built using NestJS, for study purposes
+API for task management built using NestJS with Postgres database, for study purposes